Who can we trust? LLM-as-a-jury for Comparative Assessment: Results

 \subsection{Bradley-Terry Performance and Probability Inconsistency}

 Before considering aggregation, we first analyse the behaviour of BT models when applied to pairwise probabilities produced by individual LLM judges.
-Table \ref{tab:results_src_summeval_ind} reports SRC between rankings predicted by different methods and human judgments on SummEval, which has four aspects: coherence (COH), consistency (CON), fluency (FLU), and relevance (REL).
-The ALL column reports the overall performance, measured by averaging over the four aspects. \textit{Avg-Prob} corresponds to directly using the model's pairwise preference probabilities, by averaging each item's win probability across all comparisons, i.e. $w_i = \frac{1}{N-1} \sum_{j \ne i} p_{ij}$).
-This approach does not enforce any global ranking structure.
+Table \ref{tab:results_src_summeval_ind} reports SRC between rankings predicted by different methods and human judgments on different aspects of SummEval, i.e. coherence (\texttt{COH}), consistency (\texttt{CON}), fluency (\texttt{FLU}), and relevance (\texttt{REL}).
+The \texttt{ALL} column reports the overall performance, measured by averaging over the four aspects.
+Here, Avg-Prob is used as baseline.

-Across most models and aspects, both \textit{soft BT} and \textit{hard BT} outperform direct averaging of probabilities (\textit{Avg-Prob}), indicating that enforcing a global ranking structure improves robustness over treating comparisons independently.
-Llama-3.2-3B is the only clear exception: the overall SRC is much lower than other models, and the SRC on CON and FLU are particularly low, suggesting that this judge produces highly unreliable or near-random preference signals.
-Excluding this outlier, we observe that \textit{hard BT} often matches or exceeds the performance of \textit{soft BT}, and in several cases yields substantially higher SRC (e.g., Mistral-7B-Instruct-v0.3 on CON, Qwen-2.5-7B-Instruct on COH, DeepSeek-LLM-7B-Chat on REL).
-As discussed in Section \ref{sec:method_cali}, under ideal conditions where pairwise probabilities are internally consistent, \textit{soft BT} and \textit{hard BT} should recover identical rankings, since \textit{hard BT} corresponds to an extreme temperature scaling of \textit{soft BT}.
-The empirical gap between hard and \textit{soft BT} therefore indicates violations of probability consistency in LLM judgments.
+Across most models and aspects, both soft BT and hard BT outperform direct averaging of probabilities (Avg-Prob), indicating that enforcing a global ranking structure improves robustness over treating comparisons independently.
+Llama-3.2-3B is the only clear exception: the overall SRC is much lower than other models, and the SRC on \texttt{CON} and \texttt{FLU} are particularly low, suggesting that this judge produces highly unreliable or near-random preference signals.
+Excluding this outlier, we observe that hard BT often matches or exceeds the performance of soft BT, and in several cases yields substantially higher SRC (e.g., Phi-3.5-mini-instruct on \texttt{COH}, Qwen-2.5-7B-Instruct on \texttt{COH}, DeepSeek-LLM-7B-Chat on \texttt{REL}).
+As discussed in Section \ref{sec:method_cali}, under ideal conditions where pairwise probabilities are internally consistent, soft BT and hard BT should recover identical rankings, since hard BT corresponds to an extreme temperature scaling of soft BT.
+The empirical gap between hard and soft BT therefore indicates violations of probability consistency in LLM judgments.